tripl-ai/arc/docs-src/content/partials/fields/bulkload.md

 Whether to enable a `bulk` copy.
-This is currently only available for `sqlserver` targets but more targets can be added as drivers become available.
+This is currently only available for `sqlserver` targets but more targets can be added as drivers become available.<br><br>Default: `false`.